unibe-geodata-modelling/2020-altitudinal-forest-vegetation-belt-model-ML/README.md

 ## Usage

 The code is provided in a Jupiter Notebook.
-For the input a unzip of the csv file samples6190.zip is necessary and the file needs to be in the same folder as the script.
+For the input a unzip of the csv file samples6190.zip is necessary and the file needs to be saved in the same folder as the script.

 If other input data is used, the following must be considered:
  - The attributes in the first row need to be the same